ruitaiS/capstone-1/README.md

 ### Bias Regularization Tuning With K = 5 Fold Cross Validation

 The variance of the mean value for a sample can be defined as $`Var(\bar{r}) = \frac{\sigma^2}{n}`$ for a sample of size $n$ taken from a population that has some variance $`\sigma^2`$.
-This equation shows that the variance of the sample mean is inversely proportional to the sample size.
-In our context, when movies, users, or genres have very few ratings in the training set, the calculated biasing effect (which is essentially a sample mean) will vary significantly based on the specific ratings randomly selected for inclusion.
+This equation shows that the variance of the sample mean is inversely proportional to the sample size, so in our context, when movies, users, or genres have very few ratings in the training set, the calculated biasing effect (which is essentially a sample mean) will vary significantly based on the specific ratings randomly selected for inclusion.

-To counteract this, I adopted Koren et al.'s approach by including a regularization parameter $\lambda$ into each bias calculation:
+I adopted Koren et al.'s approach to mitigating this problem by including a regularization parameter $\lambda$ into each bias calculation:

 ```math